-Several animals were killed in a fire at the African Safari Wildlife Park in Ohio
+10 animals were killed in a fire at the African Safari Wildlife Park in Ohio

 Visitors to the 100-acre drive-thru park can feed several animals on their drive, including giraffes, zebras and bison, according to the park's website.

-"We are still assessing the loss of wildlife that was housed in the barn for over-night care and security," the park said.

-The park will be closed Friday as authorities investigate the incident and the staff mourns the loss.
+The park was closed for Thanksgiving.
+It will remain closed Friday as authorities investigate the incident and the staff mourns the loss.

-African Safari Wildlife Park is located about 37 miles southeast of Toledo, Ohio.
+The African Safari Wildlife Park was established in 1969.
+It's located about 37 miles southeast of Toledo, Ohio.